oVirt/ovirt-site/source/release/3.5.1/index.html.md

  - [engine-backend] [external-provider] Glance integration: UploadImage (Export disk) fails with java.lang.String
  - [JSONRPC] Disk resize fails while vm is down

+### ovirt-hosted-engine-ha

+**Fixed in oVirt 3.5.1 RC1**
+ - Can not launch rhevm as a monitored service as it says after shutdown engine vm
+ - agent crashes on wrong metadata
+ - Wrong calculation of host score in case of gateway or bridge problem
+ - Host that added to HE environment after upgrade from 3.4->3.5 failed to connect to storage

 ### ovirt-hosted-engine-setup

 **Fixed in oVirt 3.5.1 RC1**